Refaelbenzvi24/Syncup-backend/README.md

 ## Description

 This project is the server-side backend for the SyncUp application.
-It is a single page application that allows users to sync data between web apps.
+It is a single page application that allows users to. sync data between web apps.
 This is not a finished product, but a work in progress.

 ## Stack Used